evanmpollack/ps-and-qs/README.md

     - _Optional: only required when using the default comparator_

 #### Errors
 A `PromisePoolError` is thrown when the pool isn't configured correctly based on the requirements outlined in [Pool Properties](#pool-properties).
-The pool will do its best to handle task runtime errors internally by rejecting the task and providing a reason and will not halt execution.
-Tasks will reject if the `task` property is not found on an item or if the `task` property is not a function, as it cannot be invoked.
+The pool will do its best to handle task runtime errors internally by rejecting the task and providing a reason.
+It will not halt execution.
+Tasks will reject if the `task` property is not found on an item.
+If the `task` property is found but is not a function, the value provided will be wrapped in a `Promise` that will resolve to the original value upon execution.

 #### Result Format
 Leverages [Promise.allSettled()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/allSettled) under the hood to generate the results, yielding the same result format.

 ### Data Structure Implementation Details
 #### Queue
-- Uses a singly linked list implementation under the hood to ensure constant time (`O(1)`) insertion and deletion.
+- Uses a singly linked list implementation under the hood to ensure constant time (`O(1)`) enqueue and dequeue.
 <!-- fromIterable -->
 - `fromArray()` runs in linear time (`O(n)`), as each element of the array has to be visited and inserted into the queue.

 #### Priority Queue
-- Uses an array-based heap implementation under the hood to ensure logarithmic time (`O(log(n))`) insertion and deletion.
+- Uses an array-based heap implementation under the hood to ensure logarithmic time (`O(log(n))`) enqueue and dequeue.
 <!-- fromIterable -->
 - `fromArray()` runs in linear time (`O(n)`), as the bottom-up heap construction algorithm is used to heapify the array.